civetweb/civetweb/docs/UserManual.md

 For example, to bind to a loopback interface on port 80 and to all interfaces on HTTPS port 443, use `127.0.0.1:80,443s`.

+If the server is built with IPv6 support, `[::]:8080` can be used to listen to connections to port 8080 from both, IPv4 and IPv6.
+IPv6 addresses of network interfaces can be specified as well, e.g. `[::1]:8080` for the IPv6 loopback interface.

 ### document\_root `.`
 A directory to serve.
 By default, the current working directory is served.
 The current directory is commonly referenced as dot (`.`).